ZoeLeBlanc/IntroToDH2020/week2/intro_python.md

 Congratulations 🎉🎉🎉!
 You've now completed the introduction to Python.

 If anything is unclear, please bring questions you have to class and we'll being doing an overview of these concepts.
+Also checkout the [Python Cheatsheet](/week2/python_cheatsheet.md)!

 If you want to continue with learning and exercises, check out the additional materials [here](/week2/more_python.md) but otherwise we'll cover this in class together.